Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence

 Neurosurgeon \cite{Neurosurgeon} is one of the first works that investigated layer-wise partitioning, where the split point is decided intelligently depending on the network conditions.
 Particularly, the authors examined deeply the status quo of the cloud and in-device inference and confirmed that the wireless network is the bottleneck of the cloud approach and that the mobile device can outperform the cloud servers only when holding a GPU unit.
-As a next step, the authors investigated the layer-level performance in terms of computing and output data size of multiple state-of-the-art DNNs over multiple types of devices and wireless networks and concluded that layers have significantly different characteristics.
-Based on the computation and data transmission latency of the DNN layers, the optimal partition points that minimize the energy consumption and end-to-end latency are identified.
+As a next step, the authors investigated the DNN split performance in terms of computing and output data size of multiple state-of-the-art DNNs over multiple types of devices and wireless networks and concluded that layers have significantly different characteristics.
+Based on the computation and the latency to transmit the output data of the DNN layers, the optimal partition points that minimize the energy consumption and end-to-end latency are identified.
 Finally, after collecting these data, Neurosurgeon is trained to predict the power consumption and latency based on the layer type and network configuration and dynamically partition the model between the data source and the cloud server.

-However, while the DNN splitting significantly minimizes the inference latency by bending the computational resources of the mobile device and the remote server, this strategy is constrained by the characteristics of intermediate layers that can still generate high-sized data, which is the case of VGG 16 illustrated in Fig. \ref{VGG16}.
+However, while the DNN splitting significantly minimizes the inference latency by leveraging the computational resources of the remote server, this strategy is constrained by the characteristics of intermediate layers that can still generate high-sized data, which is the case of VGG 16 illustrated in Fig. \ref{VGG16}.